danielrriggs/danielrriggs.github.io/content/Yoga.md

 - [[Kundalini Yoga]]
 - [[Kriya Yoga]]

 Some people are mystical by nature.
 Understanding esoteric forces & how to cultivate the energy of the universe to make certain manifestations in your life.
-Then [[tantra]] might be a good path.
+Then [[Tantra]] might be a good path.

 Patanjali knew that success in [[Bhakti Yoga]] leads to success in [[Raja Yoga]]; [[Jnana Yoga]] leads to perfection of [[Raja Yoga]], and so forth.
 A person on the path of [[Raja Yoga]] must integrate his whole being.
 Petty-mindedness and egoism have to be removed by any available method.
 All negative and limiting functions of the mind have to be erased.